axtcsq/IDAssignment1/README.md

 ### Existing Features
 * Flexboxes - Allows users to view website on different devices with different screen sizes.
 * Form - Allows users to input text via textbox, select radio buttons, checkboxes and submit their response.
 Validations are implemented for any input that uses a textbox.
-* Links embedded to picture when user hovers on it - Allows users to click on the respective link that is based on the picture.
-Helps to make the website looks cleaner as well.
+* Links embedded to picture when user hovers on it - Allows users to click on an image attached with a link.
+Links opens up in a separate tab.
+Doing so helps to make the website look cleaner and prevents browsing disruption to the user.
 * Alt text - Allows users to see a description of the image should it fail to load.
 * Title - Allows users to read a more detailed description when user hovers on the image.